Home > Analyses > Utilities > CenterPoint Energy, Inc.

 Stock Price Action Analysis

-The following weekly stock chart illustrates CenterPoint Energy, Inc.’s price movements and volatility over the past 100 weeks:
+The weekly stock chart of CenterPoint Energy, Inc. (CNP) highlights a significant price increase and evolving momentum over the last 100 weeks:

 Trend Analysis